95348953489345893524897/pvprepo/information/baseglitching.md

-1. Do steps in Precision tool settings section
+1. Spawn seat
-2. Spawn seat
+2. Put seat in the air
-3. Put seat in the air
+3. Set precision tool to settings [here](#Precision-tool-settings)
 4. Left click on it with precision tool (makes it not collide with the world)
 5. Left click it with the physgun out and press E immediately
 6. Undo the seat after you glitch past the ceiling (takes some practice to time)